Supplemental: The Problems of Hypnosis

 When a person is doing a low function task that they typically do on autopilot, they are in a state of increased suggestability.
 This may be while cooking a usual meal, repetitive office tasks or listening to relaxing music.
 Thus, a hypnotist can easily induce hypnosis while the person is performing such a task.

-A keyword can be used to induce hypnotic susceptability in anyone who has been hypnotized.
-Hypnotists use this to prime the subject for hypnotism and suggestability.
-Stating a phrase with the keyword in the hypnotists actual voice, prompts the person's mind to switch into the suggestive state.
+A keyword can be used to induce hypnotic susceptibility in anyone who has been hypnotized.
+Hypnotists use this to prime the subject for hypnotism and suggestibility.
+Stating a phrase with the keyword in the hypnotist’s actual voice, prompts the person's mind to switch into the suggestive state.

 Dissociative identity disorder is a rare mental illness in which a person is said to create an identity to escape into under circumstances that are difficult for the core personality to address, each with a different name and a personality capable of coping with specific circumstances.
 Usually this involves three distinct identities (The core personality and two others), though a few have been known to create over 100 identities.
 The creation of these personalities is a coping mechanism for some who have undergone severe trauma or threat.